| Last updated on December 20th, 2023

 - Return Payment Penalty Fee: Up to $40

-- Have bad credit and want to repair it with responsible use
+- You have bad credit and want to repair it with responsible use

-- Can afford the $10 per month fee
+- You can afford the $10 per month fee

-- Don’t plan on using the card to carry a balance
+- You don’t plan on using the card to carry a balance

 Today Card™ Mastercard® Review